abhijeetk/af-binder/docs/afb-desktop-package.md

-Desktop packages for binder developement
+Desktop packages for binder development
 ========================================

 It exists packages of the ***binder*** (afb-daemon)